kemitchell/square-one-forms/confidentiality-ip.md

 - any information the company shared with you before you started work with the company, as a head start bringing you up to speed for work

-- information that builds on _Confidential Information_
+- any information building on these kinds of information

 ## Not Confidential Information